GenaroNetwork/libgenaro-android/README.md

 # libgenaro-android

-Asynchronous Android library and CLI for encrypted file transfer on the Genaro network.
+Asynchronous Android library and CLI for encrypted file transfer on the Genaro network written in Java 8.
 It's compatible with [libgenaro](https://github.com/GenaroNetwork/libgenaro).

 ## Features